kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 know that this has succeeded?
 -->

-- Define API to mark Pod as schedule-paused/unpaused.
+- Define an API to mark Pods as scheduling-paused/unpaused.
 - Design a new Enqueue extension point to customize Pod's queueing behavior.
 - A default enqueue plugin to honor the new API semantics.